Frequently Asked Questions (FAQ)

 All students are educated on what bullying is at various platforms, such as during Form Teacher Guidance Period (FTGP) lessons.
 Students are taught explicit skills to manage or report bullying cases to their teachers.
 Students are also encouraged to share their concerns with a trusted adult, such as parents and teachers.
 The school works hand in hand with parents on any concern raised.

-In the event that bullying has been reported, Form Teachers and Year Heads will carry out thorough investigations with all parties involved, ensuring accuracy of information and fairness to all parties involved.
+In the event that bullying has been reported, Form Teachers and Year Heads will carry out thorough investigations with all parties involved, ensuring the accuracy of information and fairness to all parties involved.
 If the case of bullying is found to be true, necessary follow-ups with parents and students involved will take place.
 The aim of these follow-ups is to educate students about their actions and consequences.
 In QtPS, we take on restorative practices and social skills equipping as two of our core practices to educate our students and to mend relationships that have been strained.
 In more serious cases, the discipline master will be called upon for further investigations and to mete out necessary consequences.
 The school adopts a zero tolerance stance towards bullying.

 31. How does the school support students with learning and behavioural needs?